-How to have a conversation with a friend suffering from depression?
+How to have a conversation with a friend suffering from depression

 Once you are aware that your friend is suffering from depression, try to talk to them indirectly.
 There can be various ways to start a conversation like — “How are you feeling today?” or “I have noticed some differences in you lately, so was wondering how are you doing?”

 “Start with asking questions that makes the person comfortable.
 One can talk about life and stress.
-Then go on to ask what is bothering them,” says Dr Sandeep Vohra, Psychiatrist, Apollo Hospital, Noida.
+Then go on to ask what is bothering them,” says Dr Sandeep Vohra, senior consultant, Department of Psychiatry, Indraprastha Apollo Hospital, Delhi.
 “Notice their answers.
 Gaining their trust is an important factor.
 They should feel like they can confide in you.
 They have to know that you won’t take advantage of their situation,” says Dr Das.

 “Being patient and listening to them is the key,” believes Dr Shyam Bhat, Trustee, The Live Love Laugh Foundation.
 He adds, “Listen without judging them.
 Don’t give them advice like ‘be positive’ or ‘just smile and you will be fine’, hear them out patiently and empathise with their feelings even if you don’t understand why they are feeling that way.
 Then support and encourage them to seek professional help.”